-The vacuum valve is connected to each vacuum chamber with a neoprene vacuum line.
-When the vacuum valve is in either the HOLD or VENT position, the chamber is isolated from the vacuum manifold.
-Most vacuum problems can be easily isolated using a systematic approach starting at the chamber valve.
+When the vacuum valve for an Alpha module is in either the VENT or HOLD position, its chambers are isolated from the vacuum manifold.
+Most vacuum problems can be easily isolated using a systematic approach starting at the module's valve.

-If the total system pressure read at the vacuum pump is too high in a system with multiple chambers connected to a vacuum line or manifold, begin at the chamber farthest from the pump and turn the vacuum valve to the HOLD position.
+If the total system pressure read at the vacuum pump is too high or all the chamber pressures read high, begin at the lower-right module (vacuum line #4) and, in MAESTRO, set the vacuum valve to the HOLD position.
 If the system pressure improves significantly, the problem is isolated to that chamber.
-The most common problem affecting the vacuum will be dirt or nicks on the O-ring.
-A broken feedthrough can also cause a leak.
-If the problem is not in the last chamber, continue isolating chambers until the vacuum improves or until all valves have been operated.
-If all valves are on HOLD and the vacuum does not improve, the problem is in the manifold or something common to all the chambers such as the vacuum pump.
+The most common problem affecting the vacuum will be dirt on or damage to the O-ring.
+A broken feedthrough may also cause a leak, or one of the two electronic valves in the Alpha module may not be responding correctly.